 Acceptable Use Policy

-Acceptable Use Policy (AUP) is an object document which defines a set of rules and regulations for employees or customers, when it comes to usage of specific IT resources.
+Acceptable Use Policy (AUP) is an object document that defines a set of rules and regulations for employees or customers, when it comes to the usage of specific IT resources.
 An AUP clearly outlines what users can and can not do with the IT resources at hand.
 This policy is somewhat similar to End User Licence Agreements (EULA) that users must agree upon before using a software application, except that AUP covers usage of a much larger IT resource than a single software application.

 Access Control Policy (ACP)

 The name Access Control Policy speaks about this policy and what it does within an organisation.
 ACP manages information systems and data, as well as how employees access those systems.
 This policy covers access control standards as well as implementation rules.
 This policy is also covering regulations regarding password complexity in an organisation, network access, user access and operating system procedures.
 This policy also covers employee identity management.

 Change Management Policy refers to a formal procedure that an organisation goes through when a change in IT infrastructure is initiated.
 Change requests may come from any level within the organisation.
 Change management policy raises awareness of changes that are occurring in the IT environment and prevents incidents associated with the change.

 Information Security Policy (ISP)